Angel-125/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---

+2.0.0.8
+- Minor udpate to consolidate ASET/RPM ModuleManager parts into one file.
+- Fix for IVA screens not remembering what image they were displaying.

 2.0.0.7
 New Parts
 - Personal Airlock Module: This surface-attached and stack-mounted airlock holds a single kerbal.
 It is styled to fit with the upcoming Nautilus.